-This is a fully funded internship program sponsored by Prudential Financial.
-Sponsorship covers the cost of the program and housing.
-You will be responsible for food and living expenses.
-However, TWC will give you $2,000 to help alleviate these expenses.
+This is a fully funded internship program sponsored by Prudential Financial with additional support from Centene, and Veterans United Foundation.
+Sponsorship covers the cost of the program and housing in Washington, D.C.
+Although participants will be responsible for food and living expenses, they will receive a $2,000 stipend to help alleviate these expenses.

 Housing and Living

 You'll be living in Washington, D.C. at TWC’s Residential and Housing Facility (RAF), or in an off-site apartment building nearby should it be necessary.

 Our neighborhood, NoMa, is one of the coolest and 'most connected' neighborhoods in Washington, D.C.
 You'll be in the middle of it all with easy access wherever you need to go.